 ⚠️

 Only attempt this after hands-on, in-person training from your urology team — never from a website alone.
 This page is a refresher for people who have already been trained, not a substitute for that training.
-Changing an SP catheter is usually straightforward once the tract is well established (typically after the first few changes and at least 4–6 weeks post-surgery), but it carries real risks: the catheter can be placed into a false passage, and if it comes out and you can't get it back in, the opening can start to close within an hour.
+Changing an SP catheter is usually straightforward once the tract is well established (typically after the first few changes and at least 4–6 weeks post-surgery), but it carries real risks: the catheter can be placed into a false passage, and if it comes out and you can't get it back in, the opening can begin to narrow within minutes — treat a dislodged catheter as urgent and reinsert promptly (often within about 20–30 minutes) or get help right away.
 Have your urologist or SCI nurse teach you in person, always keep a spare catheter, and have a backup plan before you ever do this alone.

 A suprapubic (SP) catheter drains your bladder through a small opening in the lower abdomen rather than through the urethra.
 It has to be changed regularly — and for many people with SCI, learning to do it themselves, more often than the standard schedule, is one of the biggest things that cuts down on urinary tract infections.